vercel/ai/README.md

-# AI Connector
+# AI SDK

-AI Connector is **a compact library for building edge-rendered AI-powered streaming text and chat UIs**.
+AI SDK is **a compact library for building edge-rendered AI-powered streaming text and chat UIs**.

 ## Features